CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## 📋 Overview

-In this exercise, you will build a complete Power BI Sales Performance dashboard using a sample sales dataset.
+In this challenge, you will build a complete Power BI Sales Performance dashboard using a sample sales dataset.
 You will import and model data, create DAX measures, and design interactive report visuals.
 You will also apply themes and formatting to produce a professional, board-ready dashboard.
 Finally, you will validate the report to ensure it is accurate, interactive, and ready for business analysis.

 ## 🎯 Objectives

-In this exercise, you will:
+In this challenge, you will complete the following tasks:

 - Task 1: Review the brief and explore the dataset
 - Task 2: Model the data